Best Practices for Continuous Delivery

 Include the Database in the Pipeline

-If you include all changes to the database as part of releases, you will truly have an automated and repeatable application deployment.
-This can be done as part of the application itself or with a third-party tool like FlyWay or Liquibase.
+To have a truly automated and repeatable application deployment, you should include all changes to the database as part of releases.
+This can be done as part of the application itself or by using a third-party tool like FlyWay or Liquibase.

 Monitor Your Continuous Delivery Pipeline

 No matter how well-tested your code is, a faulty algorithm, dependencies on services and system resources, or failure to account for unforeseen conditions can cause software to behave unpredictably.

 Within the CD pipeline, troubleshooting can be difficult—and in cases like debugging in a production environment, it may not even be possible.
 By proactively monitoring telemetry throughout the pipeline, you’re more likely catch problems before they reach production.

 Get Your CD Pipeline Flowing